-\begin{itemize} \item \textbf{$\tt{\mu^{+}\mu^{-}} \to \mu^{+}\mu^{-}$ :} \\ \\ We have previously outlined the event selection criteria to enhance signal significance for the $\mu^+\mu^-$ final state.
-Since the signal cross section was initially generated assuming $h_{\mu\mu} = 1$, it can be straightforwardly rescaled for any given value of $|h_{\mu\mu}|$ corresponding to different scalar mass choices.
-The variation of the signal cross section with respect to the scalar mass is already shown in Figure~\ref{Fig:sigxsec}.
+We have previously outlined the event selection criteria to enhance signal significance for the $\mu^+\mu^-$ final state.
+Since the signal cross-section was initially generated assuming $h_{\mu\mu} = 1$, it can be straightforwardly rescaled for any given value of $|h_{\mu\mu}|$ corresponding to different scalar mass choices.
+The variation of the signal cross-section with respect to the scalar mass is already shown in Figure~\ref{Fig:sigxsec}.
 In Figure~\ref{Fig:bounds1}, we illustrate the parameter space in the ${m_{H^{\pm\pm}}, |h_{\mu\mu}|}$ plane that can be probed using the cut-flow strategy detailed in Table~\ref{Tab:BPmumu1250}.
-The \emph{dark green} and \emph{dark magenta} shaded regions represent the areas where a statistical significance exceeding $\tt{2\sigma}$ and $\tt{5\sigma}$, respectively, can be achieved.
+The \emph{dark green} and \emph{gray} shaded regions represent the areas where a statistical significance exceeding $\tt{2\sigma}$ and $\tt{5\sigma}$, respectively, can be achieved.
 The \emph{light-red} vertical bar represents the direct search limit from $\tt{LHC}$ ($m_{H^{\pm\pm}} \lesssim \tt{1100~GeV}$) extracted from the $\tt{ATLAS}$ analysis\cite{ATLAS:2022pbd} It is evident from the figure that our analysis substantially extends the discovery reach for the doubly charged scalar mass $m_{H^{\pm\pm}}$, from the current exclusion limit on $m_{H^{\pm\pm}}$,